streamx-dev/streamx-connector-magento/how-to-run-streamx-indexers.md

 StreamX Connector comes with additional commands to publish entities to StreamX.

-The following command triggers publishing all StreamX Indexers for data coming from Store with ID 1:
+The following command triggers all StreamX Indexers to publish data coming from Store with ID 1:
 ```bash
 bin/magento streamx:reindex --store=1
 ```